-Figure 20.
+Figure 17.
 Examples illustrating scoring levels for the Riffle-Pool Sequence indicator.
-A: No structural definition is apparent throughout the reach.
-Score is 0.
-B: The reach is largely comprised of pools and transitions to other structures infrequent or not distinct.
-Score is 1.
-C: More structural definition is apparent, but distinctions are subtle.
-Score is 2.
-D. A sequence of structures is present throughout the reach and transitions between them are obvious.
-Score is 3.
+(0): No structural definition is apparent throughout the reach; (1) The reach is largely comprised of pools and transitions to other structures infrequent or not distinct; (2) More structural definition is apparent, but distinctions are subtle, (3) A sequence of structures is present throughout the reach and transitions between them are obvious.

-3.8.10 Particle size or stream substrate sorting (WM only)
+3.8.7 Particle size or stream substrate sorting

 Well-developed streams that have eroded through the soil profile often have substrate materials dominated by larger sediment sizes, such as coarse sand, gravel, and cobble, relative to floodplain sediments and adjacent soils.
 Finding similar sediment sizes in the stream bed and the adjacent stream side area may indicate that stream channel-forming processes have not been consistent enough to cut into the soil profile as typically seen in intermittent and perennial streams.
-The bed in ephemeral channels can be soil, having the same or similar texture as areas adjacent to the channel, and can have differentiated soil horizons.
+The bed in ephemeral channels is often soil, having the same or similar texture as areas adjacent to the channel, and often having differentiated soil horizons.